Orange-Cyberdefense/bof/README.md

   instead of using it (we fuzz devices with it).
 The end user should have started digging into the protocol's specifications.

-**Please note that targeting BMS systems can have a severe impact on buildings and people and that BOF must be used carefully.**
+**Please note that targeting industrial systems can have a severe impact on buildings and people and that BOF must be used carefully.**

 [![GitHub license](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://github.com/Orange-Cyberdefense/bof/blob/master/LICENSE)
 [![GitHub release](https://img.shields.io/github/release/Orange-Cyberdefense/bof.svg)](https://gitHub.com/Orange-Cyberdefense/bof/releases/)